 Only 25% of drivers between 18 and 24 years old said they haven’t given an excuse to get out of a speeding ticket.
 That’s compared to about three-quarters of drivers over 55 years old who said they’ve never given an excuse to sidestep a speeding ticket.

-Most successful excuses to avoid speeding tickets
+What are the most successful excuses to avoid speeding tickets?

 The most successful excuse to get out of a speeding ticket is a common refrain at traffic stops: “I didn’t know I was speeding.”